den1k/root/README.md

 This is the `default-view` in root.
 It always tries to render all keys and values on a given data node.

 root acts like `multimethod`.
-New UI components can be added like so:
+New UI components can be added like this:

 ```clojure
 (root :view :profile-pic